rprinz08/f80/README.md

 in Z80 assembler using [SJASM](https://github.com/z00m128/sjasmplus).
 Run
 `build.sh` in `src/firmware.sjasm` folder.
 The compiled monitor binary is then included in the bitstream in the next step.

+*Note: The monitor was used from the [BSX Project](http://www.breakintoprogram.co.uk/projects/homebrew-z80/z80-monitor-program-for-the-bsx) and was slightly modified for F80.*

 *Note: There is a monitor version available using [Small Device C Compiler](http://sdcc.sourceforge.net/) assembler in `src/firmware` folder.
 To include this version in the bitstream open `src/gateware/top.py` and search for `Z80 monitor binary`.*